wilsaj/flask-admin-old/docs/index.rst

 Some Important Notes
 --------------------

-You must run ``themes.setup_themes()`` on your app in order for the admin views to have access to the templates and static files that ship with Flask-Admin.

 Also, your model classes must be able to be initialized without any arguments.
 For example, this works::